• Skip to primary navigation

 Did these questions give you some direction on what to do next?
 Does it still make you want to keep the item?
 If not, it's OK to let it go.

-There are many items you can keep to remind you of a loved one's life.
-Remember, a keepsake should be an item that leaves you with happy memories and reminds you of who that person was, and maybe even help you move forward.
+You can keep many items to remind you of a loved one's life.
+Remember, a keepsake should be an item that leaves you with happy memories, reminds you of who that person was, and maybe even helps you move forward.

 Keep Home Movies to Honor Your Loved One

 If you like to watch recorded loved ones, a video is the best keepsake.
 It helps you recall the memories and circumstances of a particular event.
-It also helps you see the interaction others have with the loved one.
-Making a home movie collection is great for adult children who didn't have the luxury of truly knowing their loved ones.
+It also helps you see the interaction others have with their loved ones.
+Making a home movie collection is great for adult children who don't have the luxury of truly knowing their loved ones.
 I talked about home movie organizing in this post.
 7 EASY HOME MOVIE ORGANIZING TIPS

 I created a video through Adobe Premiere Elements that was given to my family to share my mom's recorded moments.